Project Management

 Jira

-Jira is a giant in the project management tool world.
-This tool was created for agile development and software development.
-Because of this, Jira lets users create both scrum and kanban boards, so teams can create and visualize their pipelines.
-While can seem intimidating at first, it’s an effective solution for development teams who need to track bugs and issues, see the task progress in real-time.
+Jira, a behemoth in the realm of project management tools, is purpose-built for agile development and software projects.
+It enables users to create both scrum and kanban boards, so teams can visualize and manage their pipelines.
+Although it may appear daunting at first, Jira proves to be an invaluable solution for development teams seeking to track bugs and issues, while gaining real-time visibility into task progress.

 Pros: designed for scrum and agile, perfect to handle complex projects